Table of Contents Show

 Quick answer: The main reason why your banana bread is white is that the banana used is not ripe enough or the right quantity of sugar wasn’t used.

-Making banana bread is not a herculean task, and it is not time-consuming as well, but a few errors here and there can cause it to have a different taste and in this case a different color.
-In this article, we will further analyze the reason why banana bread will have a pale or white color.
+Making banana bread is not a herculean task, and it is not time-consuming either, but a few errors here and there can cause it to have a different taste and in this case a different color.
+In this article, we will further analyze why banana bread will have a pale or white color.

 Why Is My Banana Bread White?